-3-Port Solar Cap
+3-Port Solar Cap -If Equipped

-The 3-Port Solar Cap (located on the roof) is intended to make it easy to add additional solar panels to the roof, it has a maximum rating of 450 Watts.
+The Port Solar Cap (located on the roof) is intended to make it easy to add additional solar panels to the roof.
+Each Solar Port has a maximum input rating of 150 Watts.
+The 3 -Port Solar Cap when fully loaded has a maximum input rating of 450 Watts.